-SECTOR SUB-SECTOR CRITERIA Innovation Innovation, general The Bank will seek to support technologies which demonstrate significant innovation compared to the state of the art.
-The promoter should demonstrate the ability to (i) reach financial close with the required equity contribution (as applicable),(ii) deliver a sound project on budget and on time and(iii) commercialise and replicate the technology further in order to achieve meaningful GHG emission reduction.
-In the cases where public support is necessary for RDI operations, for example through RDI grants or support for innovative projects with special support schemes (e.g. feed in tariffs), it is expected that projects are presented to the Bank with sufficient comfort that such support will be in place 23 .
-Commercial demonstration of innovative technologies and Technologies should have been demonstrated at scale and be about to enter into commercialisation, i.e. Technology Readiness Level 7 or 8.
-The promoter should present the technology development track record, preferably with audited data and certifications.
-For RES technologies, projects need to conform to the criteria presented in Annex II. manufacturing processes In the case of initial full-scale commercial production lines, projects should be related to breakthrough technologies supported under the SET Plan and Horizon Europe, such as promising innovative energy efficiency or renewable energy and storage technologies (e.g. Power-to-X).
-New types of energy infrastructure and decentralised energy sources General The Bank will seek to support new types of energy infrastructure that are at an early stage of deployment and suffer from a lack of investment compared to EU objectives.
-For new energy business models, attention will be paid to the regulatory and contractual framework enabling the delivery of the flexibility service and justifying the new nature of the business model.
-Economic assessment Similar to the approach taken in Annex II for renewable energy technologies at an early stage of deployment, given the difficulties in assessing learning benefits, the Bank will presume in favour of the economic case for new energy infrastructure projects when there is a new feature associated with the technology, the revenue streams or market rules.
-However, the Bank will benchmark costs or expected revenues of individual projects before deciding to support them.
-The same approach holds for decentralised energy sources.
-The Bank will benchmark the levelised and unit costs at the portfolio level.
-Battery storage The proposed technical solutions must fit with the product or service to be provided: chemistry and sizing of batteries must be consistent with the technical, regulatory and market needs.
+SECTOR SUB-SECTOR CRITERIA Innovation Innovation, general The Bank will seek to support research, development, demonstration and commercialisation of technologies that are innovative compared to the state of the art.
+Project promoters are expected to demonstrate the ability to: (i) reach financial close with the required equity contribution (as applicable); (ii) deliver a technically sound project on budget and on time; and (iii) commercialise and replicate the technology in order to achieve (or enable) meaningful GHG emission reduction.
+In cases where public support is necessary for RDI operations, for example through RDI grants or support for innovative projects with special support schemes, it is expected that projects are presented to the Bank with sufficient comfort that such support will be in place .
+Commercial demonstration of innovative technologies Technologies should be demonstrated at scale and be sufficiently mature for commercialisation.
+In certain cases, the promoter may be asked to confirm the technology development track record, with audited data and certifications. and manufacturing For renewable energy technologies, projects need to conform to the criteria presented in Annex II. processes In the case of first commercial production lines, projects should concern breakthrough technologies contributing to the implementation of the SET Plan and Horizon Europe.
+New types of energy infrastructure and new business models General The Bank will seek to support new types of energy infrastructure that are at an early stage of deployment and suffer from a lack of investment compared to what is needed to meet EU objectives.
+For new energy business models, attention will be paid to the regulatory and contractual framework enabling delivery of the flexibility service and justifying the new nature of the business model. models For battery storage, the proposed technical solutions must fit with the product or service to be provided.
+The chemistry and sizing of batteries must be consistent with technical, regulatory and market needs.
+In terms of demand response, the Bank will finance components related to hardware, software and installation, at the exclusion of commercial and consumer acquisition costs.
+For digital components including smart meters, applications, platforms, communication and hardware components, the technology solutions must be proven or have reached adequate technology readiness.
+Economic assessment For innovative renewable energy technologies, given the difficulties in assessing learning benefits at project level basis, the Bank will presume in favour of the economic case.
+A technology-specific assessment is therefore undertaken on a qualitative basis.
+For new energy infrastructure projects, the Bank may use a quantitative economic assessment, and favour economic cases where there is a new feature associated with revenue streams, market rules or learning benefits.
+In addition, the Bank will benchmark costs or expected revenues of individual projects before deciding to support them.

-23 Both the State Aid Guidelines for Environmental Protection and Energy (2014/C 200/01, par.
-3.3.2.1) and the new Renewable Energy Directive (2018/2001, art.
+&lt;sup>28 Both the State Aid Guidelines for Environmental Protection and Energy (2014/C 200/01, par.
+3.3.2.1) and the new Renewable Energy Directive (2018/2001, Art.
 4) give sufficient flexibility to Member States to exempt demonstration projects from tendering procedures.